-- the type, number, scope, progress, expansions, results, costs and timing of, our clinical trials and preclinical studies for our product candidates or other potential product candidates or indications which we are pursuing or may choose to pursue in the future; - the outcome, timing and costs of regulatory review of our product candidates; - the costs and timing of manufacturing for our product candidates, including commercial manufacturing and the costs associated with building our manufacturing facility; - our efforts to enhance operational systems and hire additional personnel to satisfy our obligations as a public company, including enhanced internal controls over financial reporting;

-- the costs associated with hiring additional personnel and consultants as our preclinical and clinical activities increase; - the costs and timing of establishing or securing sales and marketing capabilities if any product candidate is approved; - our ability to achieve sufficient market acceptance, coverage and adequate reimbursement from third-party payors and adequate market share and revenue for any approved products; - patients' willingness or ability to pay out-of-pocket for any approved products in the absence of coverage and/or adequate reimbursement from third-party payors; - the terms and timing of establishing and maintaining collaborations, licenses and other similar arrangements, including payments required for meeting regulatory and commercial milestones or sales based royalties; - · the costs of obtaining, maintaining and enforcing our patent and other intellectual property rights; and - costs associated with any product candidates, products or technologies that we may in-license or acquire.
+- the type, number, scope, progress, expansions, results, costs and timing of, our clinical trials and preclinical studies for our product candidates or other potential product candidates or indications which we are pursuing or may choose to pursue in the future; - the outcome, timing and costs of regulatory review of our product candidates; - the costs and timing of manufacturing for our product candidates, including commercial manufacturing and the costs associated with building our manufacturing facility; - our efforts to enhance operational systems and hire additional personnel to satisfy our obligations as a public company, including enhanced internal controls over financial reporting; - the costs associated with hiring additional personnel and consultants as our preclinical and clinical activities increase; - the costs and timing of establishing or securing sales and marketing capabilities if any product candidate is approved; - our ability to achieve sufficient market acceptance, coverage and adequate reimbursement from thirdparty payors and adequate market share and revenue for any approved products; - patients' willingness or ability to pay out-of-pocket for any approved products in the absence of coverage and/or adequate reimbursement from third-party payors; - the terms and timing of establishing and maintaining collaborations, licenses and other similar arrangements, including payments required for meeting regulatory and commercial milestones or sales based royalties; - the costs of obtaining, maintaining and enforcing our patent and other intellectual property rights; and - costs associated with any product candidates, products or technologies that we may in-license or acquire.

-Until such time as we can generate significant revenue from sales of our therapeutic product candidates, if ever, we expect to finance our cash needs through public or private equity, including pursuant to our ATM Offering Program, or debt financings or other capital sources, including potential collaborations, licenses and other similar arrangements.
+Until such time as we can generate significant revenue from sales of our therapeutic product candidates, if ever, we expect to finance our cash needs through public or private equity, including pursuant to the ATM Offering Program, or debt financings or other capital sources, including potential collaborations, licenses and other similar arrangements.
 We may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
+There may also be instances where our ability to access a portion of our existing cash, cash equivalents and investments may be threatened due to financial conditions affecting the banking system and financial markets.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our stockholders will be or could be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our common stockholders.
 Debt financing and equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 If we raise funds through collaborations, or other similar arrangements with third parties, we may have to relinquish valuable rights to our product candidates, future revenue streams or research programs or may have to grant licenses on terms that may not be favorable to us and may reduce the value of our common stock.
 If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market our product candidates even if we would otherwise prefer to develop and market such product candidates ourselves.